ewencedr/particle_fm/README.md

   Although not shown in the paper, the models can easily be trained on different combinations of jet types and jet sizes.
 Examples are:
   - `fm_alljet150_cond`, which is an EPiC Flow Matching model trained on all jet types with a maximum of 150 particles per jet and conditioning on jet mass and pt.
   - `diffusion_alljet150_cond`, which is an EPiC-JeDi model trained on all jet types with a maximum of 150 particles per jet and conditioning on jet mass and pt.

+  Additionally, other architectures can be used:
+  - `fm_mdma`, which is an EPiC Flow Matching model trained on the top dataset with the MDMA architecture
 </details>